ntop/ntopng/doc/src/api/timeseries/metrics.rst

 - **counters** are used for continuous incrementing metrics such as the total number of bytes.
 - **gauges** are used for metrics such as the number of active flows or active hosts at a certain point in time.

 ntopng supports two backends for storing timeseries: RRD and InfluxDB.
-The resolution reported below for each metric can actually be changed (a lower resolution can be configured) for InfluxDB through the runtime preferences.
+The supported resolution may change based on the backend and can be configured through the Runtime Preferences (this is the case of InfluxDB for some of the metrics as reported below).

 Interface Metrics